Ford EcoBlue engine: Claimed improvements

 An all-new engine architecture is claimed to deliver reduced friction and a clean-burning combustion system.
 The engines will meet Euro 6 emissions standards.
 Ford says that a 13 percent improvement in fuel efficiency is obtained through friction reduction enhancements.

-A new strong lightweight engine block features an aluminium ladder below that reduces noise and vibration.
+A new strong lightweight engine block features an aluminium ladder frame on the bottom for strength and stiffness that reduces noise and vibration.
 The crankshaft from the piston is offset by 10mm to allow piston side load against the cylinder wall to be reduced hence decreasing friction and wear with the diameter also reduced to improve efficiency.

 New belt-in-oil system are being used to drive the cams to reduce friction while the head’s intake system is engineered to equally balance the air between each cylinder.

 Centralized eight-hole-nozzle piezo injectors are being used to inject diesel at 2,000 bar, much higher than previous engines.